faishal/docker-rails-builder/README.md

 This repo is based on the following assumptions:

-- Your app is compatible with [Ruby 2.7.2 for Alpine Linux](https://github.com/docker-library/ruby/blob/master/2.7/alpine3.12/Dockerfile)
+- Your app is compatible with [Ruby 2.6.5 for Stretch Linux](https://github.com/docker-library/ruby/tree/master/2.6/stretch/Dockerfile)
 - Your app uses Ruby on Rails 6
 - Your app uses PostgreSQL
 - Your app installs Node modules with [Yarn](https://yarnpkg.com/)